Five key learnings about pipeline integrity from PPIM

 - COVID is still taking a bite from companies’ travel plans, with fewer operators in attendance

-Industry events like the recent Pipeline Pigging and Integrity Management (PPIM) conference in Houston are great places to identify trends and understand what the industry will be focusing on in the near future.
+Industry events like the recent Pipeline Pigging and Integrity Management (PPIM) conference in Houston are great places to identify trends and understand what the industry will be focusing on in the near future, specifically in the pipeline integrity space.
 HT Engineering sent a delegation to and hosted a trade show booth at PPIM 2022.
 Conversations with fellow attendees and presentations at the conference pointed to several major areas of focus.
 Here’s what we picked up:

 - Hydrogen – fuel of the future or flash in the pan?

 There’s been a lot of public discussion about the need for the world to transition away from hydrocarbons and toward other fuels such as hydrogen.
 This implies a need to transport that fuel from where it is generated to where it is stored or needed.